Which of the following best describes how prepaid expenses are re... | Study Prep in Pearson+

 1

 Understand the concept of prepaid expenses: Prepaid expenses are payments made in advance for goods or services that will be consumed or used in future periods.
-These are initially recorded as assets because they represent future economic benefits.
+Examples include prepaid rent, insurance, or subscriptions.

-Recognize the need for adjusting entries: At the end of the accounting period, an adjusting journal entry is required to allocate the portion of the prepaid expense that has been used or expired during the period.
-This ensures that expenses are matched with revenues in the correct period, adhering to the matching principle.
+Recognize the need for adjusting entries: At the end of an accounting period, adjusting entries are made to ensure that expenses are recognized in the period they are incurred, following the matching principle in accounting.

-Determine the accounts involved: The adjusting entry for prepaid expenses involves two accounts: an expense account (to recognize the portion of the prepaid expense that has been used) and a prepaid asset account (to reduce the asset balance for the amount that has expired).
+Determine the adjustment for prepaid expenses: Prepaid expenses are reduced (credited) to reflect the portion that has been used or expired during the period.
+This reduces the asset account for prepaid expenses.

-Understand the journal entry structure: The adjusting entry will debit the expense account to increase the expense and credit the prepaid asset account to decrease the asset.
-This reflects the consumption of the prepaid expense during the period.

 Watch next